kuku-sichuan/ComparisonDetector/README.md

-## Comparison Detector: Convolutional Neural Networks for Cervical Cell Detection in the Limited-data Scenario
+## Comparison-Based Convolutional Neural Networks for Cervical Cell/Clumps Detection in the Limited Data Scenario

 ### abstract
 Automated detection of cervical cancer cells or cell clumps has the potential to significantly